-The Residient Artist Program is designed to give young artists the space to create a new material, and feel creatively free in a safe and nurturing enviroment.
-They help us to run The Fly Pit, gain the experience of helping to manage a performance space, as well as merging and benifiting from a larger community of aritsts.
+The Residient Artist Program is designed to give young artists the space to create a new material, and feel creatively free in a safe and nurturing environment.
+They help us to run The Fly Pit, gain the experience of helping to manage a performance space, as well as merging and benefitting from a larger community of aritsts.

 In this ten week program we ask them to pitch and create a new peice, whilst attending shared work days so we are able to offer mentoring sessions both artistically and for artists looking to develop their company.
 Our Resident Artists are able to gain access to The Lab Collective's training sessions and assist on our workshops.

 2018 brings brand new resident Joel Samuels and a company of super talented performers to develop an interactive exploration fo funerals, death and the myriad complexities that surround it.